-Eco-Counter manufactures several passive infrared detectors (they are known as ‘pyroelectric sensors’).
+Eco-Counter (external link) manufactures several passive infrared detectors (they are known as ‘pyroelectric sensors’).
 The devices can operate at a range of up to 4 m and come with a data logger that has a battery life of approximately 10 years.
 A unit costs approximately $3700.

 Figure 1 - How passive infrared detectors like